-- 1. Deadline for LOR (letter of recommendation) requests: February 1, 2015. - 2.
+- 1. Deadline for LOR (letter of recommendation) requests for 2015 cycle: February 1, 2015. - 2.
 Student must generally possess GPA of 3.5 or above.
-However, a student might be considered if she or he presents a written explanation that reveals exceptional circumstances that might account for a lower grade point average. - 3.
+This is mainly due to volume of requests.
+However, a student might be considered if she/ he presents a written explanation that reveals exceptional circumstances that might account for a lower GPA. - 3.
 Student must provide attached in one email, a document listing his/her correct GPA, contact information, deadline(s), and also all chemistry, biology and physics courses and labs that the student has take-in the following format (or Committee format, if you are applying through committee): - a.
 GPA - b. reliable, current email and telephone # that student checks regularly - c.
 DEADLINE - d.
 Table with header: course taken, instructor, grade